Building on students’ linguistic and cultural assets for academic success

 Some of the questions we will explore:

-- How can we make space for students to utilize their linguistic resources to negotiate academic content?
+- How can we honor and utilize the linguistic resources that students bring to school to negotiate and acquire academic content?

 - How can we provide multiple points of access to the curriculum through rigorous cognitive engagement?